AI Data Center Power - Market Intelligence

 The Fuel Advantage

-Aalo's biggest edge.
-Nearly every other advanced reactor startup (Kairos, Oklo, X-Energy, Radiant) requires HALEU - high-assay low-enriched uranium at 5-20% enrichment.
-Aalo runs on standard 5% LEU.
-Same fuel grade used in conventional reactors, with an existing global supply chain.
+Aalo's main edge.
+Nearly every other advanced reactor startup (Kairos, Oklo, X-Energy, Radiant) needs HALEU - high-assay low-enriched uranium at 5-20% enrichment.
+Aalo runs on standard 5% LEU, the same grade conventional reactors use, with a supply chain that already exists.

-HALEU is currently in severe shortage.
-The DOE is investing billions to build domestic production capacity, but it won't be widely available until the late 2020s.
-Aalo sidesteps this problem.
+HALEU is in short supply.
+The DOE is spending billions to build domestic production, but it won't be widely available until the late 2020s.
+Aalo doesn't have to wait for it.

 Reactor Family